khokao/synergetica/services/docs/getting-started/tutorial.md

 ![](../assets/imgs/tutorial/select_parts.png)

-When you drag a new block and bring it near an already existing part, the blocks will automatically connect to each other.
+When you drag a new block and bring it near an already existing block, the blocks will automatically connect to each other.

 In synergetica, this unit of connection between blocks is called a **chain**.